idavidmarshali/husk/README.md

-# husk discord Bot - Master Branch V2.0
+# husk discord Bot -  V2.0

 __**Updates**__:
 1. Change in the maincommand `error_handler` (More efficient and it looks better)